-A closed head injury occurs under a number of circumstances, for example, when there is a blow to the head such as what might happen in a motor vehicle crash, a fall, or from exposure to a blast.

-The brain is suspended in cerebral spinal fluid inside the skull.
-When the skull hits a stationary object, the brain may bounce back and forth inside the skull, causing damage to the brain where it comes in contact with the skull.
+A closed head injury occurs when there is a blow to the head, such as in a motor vehicle crash or fall.
+In this case, the skull hits a stationary object and the brain, which is suspended in cerebral spinal fluid inside the skull, may bounce back and forth inside the skull, causing damage to the brain where it comes in contact with the skull.
 The brain may also turn on its axis (the brain stem), causing localized (focal) or widespread (diffuse) damage.